Can UST Systems Be Repaired?

-You can repair a leaking tank if the person who does the repair carefully follows industry codes and standards that establish the correct way to conduct repairs.
+You can repair UST systems if the person who does the repair carefully follows industry codes and standards that establish the correct way to conduct repairs.

 Within 30 days of the repair, you must prove that the tank repair has worked by doing one of the following:

 - Have the tank inspected internally or tightness tested following standard industry codes; or

 - Use one of the monthly leak detection monitoring methods; or